aspose-words/Aspose.Words-API-References/english/net/aspose.words/documentbuilder/insertparagraph/_index.md

 ### Remarks

-Current paragraph formatting specified by the [`ParagraphFormat`](../paragraphformat) property is used.Breaks the current paragraph in two.
+Current paragraph formatting specified by the [`ParagraphFormat`](../paragraphformat) property is used.

+Breaks the current paragraph in two.
 After inserting the paragraph, the cursor is placed at the beginning of the new paragraph.

 ### Examples